Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

 3. Occupational Therapist

-An occupational therapist is someone who treats ill, injured, or disabled patients with everyday activity therapy.
+An occupational therapist treats injured or disabled patients with everyday activity therapy.

-You might show them exercises that will help relieve pain or relearn basic skills, like walking.
+You might show them exercises that help relieve pain or relearn basic skills, like walking.

 Average Pay: $86,280 (U.S. News)